 To create a repo, you must be an admin, be the owner of the graph depot, or have the create-repo permission.
 For details about permissions, see p4 grant-permission.

 It is a best practice when you create a repo to set the default branch.
-For details, see Helix4Git Administrator Guide, which explains how to work with "branches".
+See "Specify a default branch" in the Helix4Git Administrator Guide.